Xray-OS/xray_os/README.md

 The distro focuses mostly on having launchers for play video games and other improvements that i've made for myslef, but again, this is for personal use, stop criticizing this project like it is supposed to change the entire world, this is just my personal distro that i use just so that i don't have to reinstall everything from the terminal again and again.

-# !IMPORTANT BEFORE YOU DOWNLOAD!:

-Careful, be aware that this distro is something that I created for my personal use, it may not work as expected for everyone.

 ### Download:
 Not available at the moment